Fielding an accepted TESS proposal

 With the order of final acceptance as their guide, the co-PIs will exercise discretion in combining individual investigators' modules into a given version of the Internet data collection efforts.
 The TESS PI's and data collection subcontractors will work closely with individual scholars to make sure their modules are appropriately situated within larger instruments.

-For programming an instrument, multimedia materials will need to be provided to GfK (formerly Knowledge Networks) in accordance with their specifications, which are described here.
+For programming an instrument, multimedia materials will need to be provided to NORC in accordance with their specifications.
+Please provide a file with the best image quality and least compression possible.
+Preferred file types are as follow:

 You will have exclusive access to the data for one year after the data are delivered.
-After that time, the data will become available to others via the TESS website.
+After that time, the data will become available to others via TESS's partnership with the Open Science Foundation.
 Our goal is to encourage you, the original researchers, to analyze, present, and publish your results as quickly as possible while making innovative data available to the larger scientific community.

 Researchers sometimes augment TESS data collection by providing supplemental funds from other sources.
 TESS policy is that all data from studies for which it provides any funding are posted, regardless of the fraction covered by TESS and the fraction covered by other sources.